 The PRISMA checklist (for systematic reviews) specifies that the following should be documented in the published report:

 #7) Describe all information sources (e.g. databases with dates of coverage, contact with study authors to identify additional studies) in the search and date last searched.

 #8) Present full electronic search strategy for at least one database, including any limits used, such that it could be repeated.

 The PRISMA Elaboration and Explanation provides more details on the meaning and rationale of the checklist items.

-The PRISMA flow diagram is used to illustrate the flow of records through the search process.
+The PRISMA flow diagram is used to illustrate the flow of records through the search and screening process.

 There are many forms of knowledge synthesis in addition to systematic reviews, and reporting guidelines for them may be non-existent, under development, or evolving.
 To check for reporting guidelines, please visit the Equator Network.

 |Database time coverage||1946-Present|